AzizDulaijan/RoboND-DeepLearning-Project/README.md

 ```

 ### 1x1 convolutions:
-in order to keep spatial information and have a fully connected layer the 1x1 convolution layer is implemented. the layer lives between the Encoder layer and the decoder.
+in order to keep spatial information and have a fully connected layer the 1x1 convolution layer is implemented. the layer lives between the Encoder block and the decoder block.

 ### Decoders block:
 Decoders are used to do upsampling and recover information that was lost in the Encoder layers. the block has one or more layers that enable precise localization of features.